cjsteel/presentation-reveal-md-ansible-dev-stack/resources/how-to/docker-installation-ubuntu16.04.md

 ## Step 2 — Executing the Docker Command Without Sudo (Optional)

+Sometime Docker configures this for you, other times it does not!

 By default, running the `docker` command requires root privileges — that is, you have to prefix the command with `sudo`.
 It can also be run by a user in the **docker** group, which is automatically created during the installation of Docker.
 If you attempt to run the `docker` command without prefixing it with `sudo` or without being in the docker group, you'll get an output like this:

 ```